marczaku/202-cpp-functions-arrays-structs-pointers/6-references/README.md

 ## Reference vs. Pointer
 Use Pointers only, when you need to reseat them or because you need a nullable type ()`nullptr`).
 In all other cases, References should be preferred.

+## EXERCISE
+Rewrite the Swap function from the Pointers Chapter to use References
+- Is it easier to use?